Neutral Helium Microscopy (SHeM): A Review: Optimal microscope configurations

+The last paper on microscope optimisation by Bergin et al. from 2019~\cite{BERGIN2019112833} also presents optimisations of a pinhole and a single zone plate microscope including numerical simulations.
+It reaches the same qualitative conclusions on beam design as the two previous papers.
+The differences in the approaches of Bergin et al. and Salvador et al. are that Salvador et al. model the source using the full Sikora model (eq. (\ref{eq:I_sikora}) in this paper) whereas Bergin et al. use a simplified approximation of the Sikora model (eq. (\ref{eq:bergin_int}) in this paper).
+Both approaches models the beam as a Gaussian distribution with a standard derivation $\sigma$ corresponding to the skimmer radius, but Salvador et al. includes an additional limitation of the beam by the skimmer diameter as in geometrical optics, see Fig.~\ref{fig:ph_setup}.
+Furthermore Salvador et al. use derivation to solve the optimisation problem, whereas Bergin et al. use Lagrange multipliers.

+Both Salvador et al. and Bergin et al. provide analytical expressions for the optimal pinhole size in a pinhole microscope configuration.
+Salvador et al. produce a solution valid for any working distance ($W_D$), while Bergin et al. implicitly assumes $W_D\ll a$, where $W_D$ is the microscope working distance (distance between pinhole and sample plane, $f$ in the original Bergin et al. paper) and $a$ is the distance between the skimmer and the pinhole ($r_s$ in the original Bergin et al. paper), see Fig.~\ref{fig:ph_setup}.

+Salvador et al. obtain the following solution for the optimal pinhole radius $r^{opt}_{PH}$ (eq.
+18 in the original paper~\cite{palau_theoretical_2016}).

+where $\Phi_{PH}$ is the Full Width at Half Maximum of the beam at the sample plane (the resolution, see section~\ref{sec:resolution_limits}) and $K = \sqrt{8\ln(2)/3}$.
+We see that the diameter of the pinhole is always smaller than the Full Width Half Maximum of the beam at the sample plane.
+For the case $W_D\ll a$ the solution becomes independent of both $W_D$ and $a$.

+Bergin et al. obtain the following expression for the optimal pinhole diameter, $d_{PH}^{opt}$, (equation (25) in the original paper~\cite{BERGIN2019112833}):

+Where $\Phi_{PH}^\sigma$ is the standard deviation of the helium beam at the sample plane.
+Since both approaches model the beam as a Gaussian distribution we have $\Phi_{PH}=2\sqrt{2\ln2}\Phi_{PH}^\sigma$.
+The solution of Salvador et al. for $W_D \ll a$ in terms of Bergin et al. parameters thus becomes:

 For a zone plate configuration analytical solutions are harder to obtain.
-So far, only one has been published: the optimal distance between the skimmer and the zone plate $a$, which corresponds to the solution of the following cubic equation:
+So far, only one has been published, obtained under several assumptions listed in \cite{Salvador_theoretical_2017}.
+Given these assumptions, the optimal distance between the skimmer and the zone plate $a$, which corresponds to the solution of the following cubic equation: